zalando/zalando.github.io/_pages/report.md

     <h1 class="dc-h1 page-section__header dc--text-center">Top contributors</h1>

     <p class="dc-p strategy__subtitle dc--text-center">
-      While open source is encoraged at Zalando, it is a small number of contributors which drives the majority of all open source contributions.
+      While open source is encouraged at Zalando, it is a small number of contributors who drives the majority of all open source contributions.

       Just <b>17 Zalando employees are responsible for 50%</b> of all commits made, and <b>80% of all open sourced Zalando code is contributed by 50 employees</b>.
     </p>

     <div class="dc-row dc-center">